A fast Monte Carlo scheme for additive processes and option pricing: Abstract

 \section{Abstract}

-In this paper, we present a fast Monte Carlo scheme for additive processes.
+In this paper, we present a very fast Monte Carlo scheme for additive processes: the computational time is of the same order of magnitude of standard algorithms for simulating Brownian motions.
 We analyze in detail numerical error sources and propose a technique that reduces the two major sources of error.
 We also compare our results with a benchmark method: the jump simulation with Gaussian approximation.

 We show an application to additive normal tempered stable processes, a class of additive processes that calibrates ``exactly" the implied volatility surface.
 Numerical results are relevant.
-The algorithm is an accurate tool for pricing path-dependent discretely-monitoring options with errors of one bp or below.
-The scheme is also fast: the computational time is of the same order of magnitude of standard algorithms for Brownian motions.
+This fast algorithm is also an accurate tool for pricing path-dependent discretely-monitoring options with errors of one basis point or below.